Swedish Athletics Championships

 The Swedish Athletics Championships (Svenska mästerskapen i friidrott) is an annual outdoor track and field competition organised by the Swedish Athletics Association, which serves as the national championship for the sport in Sweden.

-The event was first held in 1896 and events for women were added to the schedule in 1927.
+History

+The first Swedish Athletics Championships were held at Fridhem in Helsingborg, 7–9 August 1896 with twelve athletics events: the 100 metres, 1500 metres, 10,000 metres, 110 metres hurdles, high jump, grenhopp, long jump, pole vault, shot put, discus throw, javelin throw, and hammer throw; and other sports, namely wrestling, tug of war, football, tennis, and weightlifting.
+A separate Swedish Women's Athletics Championships was held starting in 1928, the first time at Strömvallen in Gävle.
+A non-official championship had been held in Lidköping the year before.
+From 1956 on, the women's event have been held at the Swedish Athletics Championships.

 Separate annual championship events are held for cross country running, road running and racewalking events.
 There is also a Swedish Indoor Athletics Championships.
+There is also a Swedish Athletics Team Championship.

 Events

-The competition programme features a total of 40 individual Swedish Championship athletics events, 20 for men and 20 for women.
-For each of the sexes, there are seven track running events, three obstacle events, four jumps, four throws, one walking event, and one combined track and field event.
+The competition programme features a total of 38 individual Swedish championship athletics events, 19 for men and 19 for women.
+For each of the sexes, there are seven track running events, three obstacle events, four jumps, four throws, one walking event.